shreyasngredd/TextSummarization/README.md

 Text summarization is the process of condensing a piece of text to its essential information, providing a concise and coherent summary while retaining the key ideas and important details, enabling readers to quickly understand the content without going through the entire text.

 In this project, we have experimented with three popular pre-trained transformer language models to summarize news data (Found on Kaggle: https://www.kaggle.com/datasets/sunnysai12345/news-summary).

 We have applied the extractive summarization technique which tokenizes and encodes the input text using the respective tokenizer for each model i.e., *BertTokenizer, XLNetTokenizer, GPT2Tokenizer* from *transformers* package from HuggingFace Project (https://huggingface.co/docs/transformers/index) and then the pre-trained model was used to obtain embeddings for the input text and later, we applied a scoring mechanism such as cosine similarity, sentence embeddings, etc. to rank the sentences based on importance and selected the top sentences to deliver a summary of the data.

+NOTE: We have used pre-trained models for this project and did not use any of the shared training data.

 ![image](https://github.com/shreyasngredd/TextSummarization/assets/15787360/76b23d60-5664-4120-ac7c-42f3ae5cd2f1)